jinny-sun/jinny-sun/_posts/2020-06-21-cookie-cutter.md

 - Removing plurals, punctuation, hypenated words, anything in parentheses, whitespace, and stopwords

 ## NLP
 After the ingredient strings was processed, part-of-speech tagging was used to select for nouns to remove unnecessary words.
 The 20 most frequent bigrams (where the first token was an adjective or noun, and second token was a noun) were also included in the analysis.
 The number of features was then reduced from 372 to 79 using frequency-based feature selection to only include tokens that appeared in at least 10 recipes.
+Ingredients were then vectorized using bag of words.
+Since higher frequencies of an ingredient token should correlate with the predictor variable (calories), bag of words is preferred over TF-IDF, which gives lower weight to tokens that appear more frequently.

 ## Model Validation